jeswitha/playwright-ts-practice/README.md

 - Site: https://practicesoftwaretesting.com/
 - Why: beginner-friendly UI, good for learning Playwright fundamentals (locators, navigation, assertions, simple flows)

+### ⚠️ Note on PracticeSoftwareTesting Automation

+While PracticeSoftwareTesting is a good learning site, I observed that it sometimes presents a "Just a moment..." security challenge when accessed via automated browsers (Playwright), even though the site loads normally in a regular Chrome browser.

+This appears to be due to bot-detection mechanisms that can intermittently block automation traffic.
+To keep my learning and CI execution reliable, I continue to document this site here, but use more automation-friendly practice sites (such as *The Internet*) for foundational and daily Playwright practice.

+I plan to revisit PracticeSoftwareTesting later using:
+- single-browser execution
+- slower test flows
+- authenticated storageState

 ---

 ## 🌐 Additional Practice Websites (Used Across Levels)